 - Minimum initial investment: $3,000

-That means this high-dividend-yield mutual fund excludes companies like Apple that pay dividends but offer only modest yield, and instead has a bias toward companies such as JPMorgan Chase (JPM) that pay significantly more than the average large-cap stock.
+That means this high-dividend-yield mutual fund excludes companies like Apple that pay dividends but offer only modest yield, and instead has a bias toward companies such as JPMorgan Chase and Exxon Mobil (XOM) that pay significantly more than the average large-cap stock.

 This is also offered in ETF form: The Vanguard High Dividend Yield ETF (VYM) costs 0.06% annually.

-Learn more about VHYAX at the Vanguard provider site.
+Want to learn more about VHYAX?
+Check out the Vanguard provider site.

 Related: 15 Best High-Yield Investments [Safe Options Right Now]